cldf/cldf/components/borrowings/README.md

-Lexical borrowings or loanwords provide an interesting object of study by themselves (see for example [The World Loanword Database](http://wold.clld.org/)), but they are of great important for historical linguistics and computational approaches where it is important to distinguish between cognates due to borrowing and cognates due to inheritance.
+Lexical borrowings or loanwords provide an interesting object of study by themselves (see for example [The World Loanword Database](http://wold.clld.org/)), but they are of great importance for historical linguistics and computational approaches where it is important to distinguish between cognates due to borrowing and cognates due to inheritance.

 Conceptually, borrowings are the